-- 5.1 In certain situations, a student may be permitted to take a Leave of Absence by the University without the student submitting a Leave of Absence request, such as module availability, late resits or late enrolment. - a) Suspension following academic or non-academic misconduct following an Academic Misconduct or Fitness to Practice Hearing - b) the Relevant University Committee may apply a penalty of suspension not exceeding one year.
+5.1 In certain situations, a student may be permitted to take a Leave of Absence by the University without the student submitting a Leave of Absence request, such as module availability, late re-sits or late enrolment.

+In other cases, suspension may be imposed following an academic or non-academic misconduct or fitness to practice hearing.
+The relevant University Committee may apply a penalty of suspension not exceeding one year.